Meat ant: Taxonomy

 Several synonyms have either been classified as a separate species from the meat ant or even a subspecies.
 Iridomyrmex purpureus sanguineus and I. p. viridiaeneus were classified as subspecies in 1974, previously being recognised as two species.
 I. detectus castrae was originally described as a variant of the meat ant in 1925 (as I. d. var. castrae), but the taxon was reclassified as a subspecies in 1985; subsequently, a 1993 revision reclassified I. p. sanguineus and I. p. viridiaeneus at species level while I. d. castrae was synonymised, based on morphological examinations of collected material.

 Camponotus horni, Formica smithii and Liometopum aeneum were described as three distinct species in three different ant genera, but these classifications were short-lived, as scientists discovered that these taxa were all identical, and subsequently synonymised them with the meat ant.
 Camponotus horni was described by English entomologist William Forsell Kirby in 1896 from worker and queen syntypes he collected at Palm Creek in the Northern Territory.
 In 1930, Australian entomologist John S. Clark reviewed these specimens and synonymised the taxon with the meat ant.
 However, the queen was later found to be distinct from the workers and C. horni was redescribed as a species.
 The information provided by Clark makes it sufficient to retain the validity of the name, making Clark the new author of C. horni.
-Due to the uncertain taxonomic status of Clark's C. horni, a proposal to rename the species cannot be carried through.
-Clark's C. horni is currently a junior homonym for Kirby's C. horni.
+The taxonomic status of Clark's C. horni was uncertain and remained a junior homonym for Kirby's C. horni, until American entomologist Brian Fisher renamed Clark's C. horni to Camponotus durnyx in 2025.